 If you’re on the fence about a possible dream home, don’t let a few HVAC problems stop you.
 With a few key pieces of information, you can make a well-informed decision about purchasing your first home.

 Don’t forget to have a trustworthy service company on your side.
-They can keep equipment functioning smoothly with repair and maintenance support.
+They can keep equipment working smoothly with repair and maintenance support.
 For quality local service, call Service Max Heating & Air Conditioning at 360-255-5857.